saviynt/cyberark-vault-connector/README.md

 1. Go to Connections -> Connection List -> Open a connection which requires to fetch a secret value from CyberArk vault, for e.g. any AD connection.
 2. Select Credential Vault Connection as "CyberArkVault".
 3. Click on Vault Config -> Advanced.
-4. Depending on INTEGRATION_MODE used in CyberArkVault connection, enter the vault config.
+4. Depending on INTEGRATION_MODE used in CyberArkVault connection, enter the vault config.<b>

 If INTEGRATION_MODE is CCP:
 ```
 {